rakiashi/gorest-api-test/README.md

 - Use _git clone https://github.com/rakiashi/gorest-api-test.git_
 - Unzip the project and navigate to project directory from your terminal
 - Install dependencies using npm command _npm install_
-- Functional tests for CRUD operations run npm command _npm run test:prod:crud_
+- Run Functional tests on production enviornement for CRUD operations using npm command _npm run test:prod:crud_
-- Playwright report of latest tests run can be viwed using npm command _npm run test:report:open_
+- To view/open latest tests report of playwright use npm command _npm run test:report:open_

 ### Github Actions

-- The github action workflow file is located in directory .github/workflows file name main.yml
+- The github action workflow file is located in directory .github/workflows file name nodjs.yml
 - The workflow is triggered on every push to main branch or when a pull request is created
+- The workflow consist of jobs:
+-  Run Lint              # which does lint checks with cmd _npm run test:prod:crud_
+-  Run CRUD Tests        # which runs CRUD tests with cmd _npm run test:prod:crud_
-- The workflow consist of single jobs: Build-and-Test # which runs playwright-test-runner tests with cmd _npm run test:prod:crud_
+-  Run Regression Tests  # which runs Regression tests only if CRUD tests job is sucess with cmd _npm run test:prod:crud_